felixlopz/hubrise-test-task/content/apps/deliveroo/en/overview.md

   availability: Worldwide
   price_range: Free for HubRise subscribed users
   website: https://deliveroo.co.uk
-  contact: contact@hubrise.com
+  contact: support@hubrise.com
 ---

 ## Description

 Deliveroo is an online delivery platform for restaurants and convenience stores.
-They are based in the United Kingdom but operating in 13 different countries in Europe, Asia, and Oceania.
+It is based in the United Kingdom but operates in 13 different countries in Europe, Asia, and Oceania.

 Restaurants and convenience stores can benefit from Deliveroo's large pool of customers to grow their business and find new clients.
-At the same time, they can concentrate on what they do best (preparing food, selling groceries) while Deliveroo take care of the online ordering solution as associated marketing as well as the delivery logistics.
+At the same time, they can concentrate on what they do best (preparing food, selling groceries) while Deliveroo takes care of the online ordering solution and associated marketing, as well as the delivery logistics.

 ## Integration Features
 Connecting Deliveroo to HubRise allows Deliveroo to: